ArtosSystems/docs-legacy/source/index.html.md

 ## Create Event
 The first thing we'd recommend you do is create an event.
 Events are the foundation of any content on the Aventus Protocol and must be in place before tickets can be issued and thus comes first in this guided flow.

 Using our Aventus RESTful API, you can create events on the protocol direct from your language of choice.
-In this guide, we'll explore how you can use the Aventus API to:
+Here, we'll explore how you can use the Aventus API to:

   - Create a new event
   - Set parameters for your event

-First, take note of the method, and sample request.
-In this example guide you'll be creating your new event for 8000 people.

 ### Method: `POST`